-Compliance has and will continue to be a game changer.
+Compliance has and will continue to be a game-changer.
 Identifying, training, implementing, and auditing regulatory changes should be one of the top priorities for every service provider in the mortgage banking industry.
 Maintaining agile processes and consistently incorporating new technology is imperative to a successful compliance program.

 THE MARKET IS FLUCTUATING AND MANY FIRMS ARE CONSOLIDATING OR CUTTING BACK ON AREAS OF PRACTICE, BUT MCMICHAEL TAYLOR GRAY IS EXPANDING.
 WHAT DOES THAT MEAN FOR YOUR PARTNERS IN THE INDUSTRY?

 To support our clients and partners, we saw the need to launch this new firm and grow our footprint into a broader region.
 Our strategic growth is a result of successful partnerships with our clients and service providers.
 We are thrilled to be able to assist our clients in additional markets while still providing the hands-on attention they expect from our team.
 Our growth is confirmation that our clients are ready for a different approach and our industry is ready for change.
 We offer our partners direct contact with the attorney handling your cases and a dedicated single point of contact for our team.
-Our team is forward thinking, technology minded, and bottom-line conscious with a focus on alternative resolutions.
+Our team is forward-thinking, technology-minded, and bottom-line conscious with a focus on alternative resolutions.
 Our timelines are shorter, costs are lower, and our team is responsive, accessible, and focused on identifying ways to increase productivity and obtain favorable results for our clients.

 WHAT RECENT COURT CASES ARE HAVING AN IMPACT ON THE INDUSTRY?

 We have seen some really interesting cases in the bankruptcy courts.
-Proof of claim objections seem to be on the rise, particularly for late-filed claims.
+Proof of claim objections seems to be on the rise, particularly for late-filed claims.
 We also see an increase in FDCPA and RESPA violation claims arising out of bankruptcy matters even though overall filings are down.